swalkinshaw/radicle/README.md

 # Multisite

 This theme contains a lot of WPMU specific code.
-It assumes that they're are multiple blogs being used.
+It assumes that there are multiple blogs being used.
 If you want to use this on a normal single blog setup, any code referencing blogs or blog ids will need to be removed.